-Our Company has entered into related party transactions with our related parties for the period ended on April 30, 2022 and year ended March 31, 2022, 2021 and 2020.
+Our Company has entered into related party transactions with our related parties for the year ended March 31, 2022, 2021 and 2020.
 While our Company believes that all such transactions have been conducted on the arm's length basis, there can be no assurance that it could not have been achieved on more favourable terms had such transactions not been entered into with related parties.
-Furthermore, it is likely that our

-Company will continue to enter into related party transactions in the future.
+Furthermore, it is likely that our Company will continue to enter into related party transactions in the future.
 There can be no assurance that such transactions, individually or in the aggregate, will not have an adverse effect on our financial condition and results of operation.
-For details, please refer to "Annexure - J(ii)" "Restated Related Party Transactions" under Chapter titled "Restated Financial Information" beginning on page 164 of the Red Herring Prospectus.
+For details, please refer to "Annexure - J (ii)" "Restated Related Party Transactions" under Chapter titled "Restated Financial Information" beginning on page 160 of the Draft Red Herring Prospectus.